Having a stem cell transplant can be an intense and stressful time for everyone involved – including your partner, family and friends.

 If you have young children or grandchildren you may find that it’s tricky talking to them about a stem cell transplant and life afterwards.
-That’s why we’ve produced a special illustrated book about transplant for children.
+That’s why we’ve produced Lucy and the Good Soldiers, an illustrated book about transplant for children.

 You could also ask your GP or transplant team for more advice.
 Macmillan Cancer Support offer more information about talking to children about cancer.